a2stuff/prodos-drivers/README.md

 The ProDOS operating system for the Apple II executes the first `.SYSTEM` file found in the boot directory on startup.
 A common pattern is to have the boot directory contain several "driver" files that customize ProDOS by installing drivers for hardware or modify specific parts of the operating system.
 These include:

-* Real-time Clock drivers (e.g. No-Slot Clock, Cricket!, AE DClock, etc)
+* Real-time Clock drivers (e.g. No-Slot Clock, The Cricket!, AE DClock, etc)
   * In ProDOS 1.x, 2.0 and 2.4 the Thunderclock driver is built-in.
 * RAM Disk drivers (e.g. RamWorks)
   * In ProDOS 1.x, 2.0 and 2.4 only a 64K driver for /RAM is built-in.